 The terminology is opaque, I know.
 This page, therefore, will walk you through each level, what it looks like, and what’s happening to those going through it.
 I suggest looking at the levels as a map of a very long road.
 This map provides way-markers for would-be humanitarians and catalysts who are seeking to forge ahead out of their psychoneuroses to achieve true mental health—as opposed to turning back to the earlier, more comfortable levels, as a lot of people will be urging them to do.

-Note that not everyone experiences all these levels.
-Some people seem to be born some distance along the road, and there’s no guarantee that anyone will progress down it, whether they’re born at Level I or somewhere further along.
+Not everyone experiences all of these levels.
+Some people seem to be born some distance along the road, and wherever one starts, there’s no guarantee that anyone will progress down it.

 With that in mind, let’s explore each level.
 There’s a lot more that could be said about each level and about the road overall than I’ll include on this page; these are intended only as a basic introduction, to give you a sense of the journey.